afteracademy/goserve-docs/index.md

 ### Try the PostgreSQL Example

-The best way to get started is with our complete example project:
+The best way to get started is with the complete example project:

 ```bash
 git clone https://github.com/afteracademy/goserve-example-api-server-postgres.git